ferstaberinde/F3/README.md

 ## 09. NOTES ##

-I hope you will enjoy making and updating missions for ArmA2 and ArmA2:OA with F2!
+We hope you will enjoy making and updating missions for ArmA2 and ArmA2:OA with F2!

-Fer :) (alanr@ferstaberinde.com)
+Fer :) (alanr@ferstaberinde.com) (on behalf of all F2 / BAS f contributors)